MATCH RULES (last updated 1/2/18)

 MATCH DAY RESULT CARD

-(e) A £5 fine may be incurred for either club named on a result card for failing to ensure player details are recorded accurately, and for failing to ensure the card is signed by their team captain.
+(e) A £5 fine may be incurred for either club named on a result card for failing to ensure match details are recorded accurately, and for failing to ensure the card is signed by their team captain.

 14 Unless the league has appointed a referee for the match then the two team captains shall act jointly as referee.